AdityaVijay1/CMSLearningJournal/week-4-learning-journal.md

-# Week 3 Learning Journal Content Management System
+# Week 4 Learning Journal Content Management System
 # Explanation of Content and Learning Journal

 Name: Aditya Vijay
 <br> Student ID: 14334303

-This overview is intended to provide a description of my website, for Week 3 Practical in the subject Content Management System.
-The main purpose of targeting adults in this market.
+This overview is intended to provide a description of my work, for Week 4 Practical in the subject Content Management System.
+The main purpose of this week's work is to setup local host and WordPress.

 # Use of Learning Journal